yehia67/documentation/getting-started/0.1/seeds/seeds.md

 This list offers you some ways to avoid losing your seed:

-- Do not print your seed from a public computer
+- Do not print your seed with a public printer

 - Do not leave your seed on unprotected devices such as USB drives or external hard disks

-- Do not store your seed on a public cloud
+- Do not store your seed on a public cloud service

 - Do not share your seed with anyone

 ## Utilities

-You can use a wallet to simplify the process of securing your seed, sending transactions, and managing your balance.
+To simplify the process of securing your seed, sending transactions, and managing your balance, you can use one of the [official open-source wallets](root://wallets/0.1/introduction/overview.md), which are maintained by the IOTA Foundation.

 :::warning:
-You should be careful where you enter your seed.
-Some wallets may not be trustworthy
+Be careful where you enter your seed.
+Some unofficial wallets may not be trustworthy
 :::

-If you're unsure about which wallet to use, you can use the [official open-source wallets](root://wallets/0.1/introduction/overview.md), which are maintained by the IOTA Foundation.